JDBDT/jdbdt/src/site/markdown/DBSetup.md

 ## Database setup patterns

-A number of database test patterns can be implemented using JDBDT.
-For instance, in the illustration below (assuming [JUnit](http://junit.org)-based tests) provides a skeleton for the implementation of two patterns described in [xunitpatterns.com](http://xunitpatterns.com):
+A number of database test patterns can be implemented using JDBDT, as exemplified in the [JDBDT tutorial](Tutorial.html).
+The code skeleton below (assuming [JUnit](http://junit.org)-based tests) illustrates the implementation of two patterns described in [xunitpatterns.com](http://xunitpatterns.com):

 1. [Transaction Rollback Teardown](http://xunitpatterns.com/Transaction%20Rollback%20Teardown.html):
 changes to the database are rolled back at the end of each test, back to an initial configuration.
 In the illustration below, the reference database state is set once in `oneTimeSetup` (annotated with `@BeforeClass`).
 This state is respectively saved and restored, before and after each test executes, in `setSavePoint` (annotated with `@Before`) and `restoreSavePoint` (annotated with `@After`), .
 2. [Table Truncation Teardown](http://xunitpatterns.com/Table%20Truncation%20Teardown.html):
-clean up each table on tear-down after conducting tests, as shown for `oneTimeTeardown` (annotated with `@AfterClass`) in the illustration below.
+clean up each table on tear-down after conducting tests, as shown for `oneTimeTeardown` (annotated with `@AfterClass`).

 *Illustration*